Understanding Cosmeceuticals a Little Better

 the form of gel, lotion or cream but that target and resolve skin related issues.
 Pills that work on skin or that are taken during/after dermatological procedures - these are classified as cosmeceutical.

 Although prescription drugs and products such as pills and ointments are neither glamorous nor opulent – cosmetics that have medicinal properties to them are considered as such due to their dual benefits (beautifying and healing at the same time) and usually, the brand positioning measures taken by the cosmetic and/or medicinal brands behind them.
 The ‘branding’ of cosmeceuticals is usually overwhelmingly minimal – in the sense that most of the graphics used in the advertising, promotion and packaging of these is not very colourful and lively – this is to portray the nature of pharmaceuticals in general - a serious issue.
-In contrary to ‘mainstream cosmetics’, cosmeceuticals are often backed by years of research, testing and have been proven to resolve skin-related issues as would actual pharmaceuticals resolve an actual, physical problem.
+Contrary to ‘mainstream cosmetics’, cosmeceuticals are often backed by years of research, testing and have been proven to resolve skin-related issues as would actual pharmaceuticals resolve an actual, physical problem.

 ...Not a One Hit Wonder